-2.5.1 Jet fire
+2.5.1 Jet Fire

 The consequences of a jet fire (for each of the five release sizes) are calculated using the models described in Section 4.
 Users have two choices of jet flame models: the models of Houf and Schefer [25] as described in Section 4.3.1, and the models from Ekoto et al. [26] as described in Section 4.3.2.
 Both of these models are coupled to the orifice flow and notional nozzle models described in Section 4.2.
-The discharge coefficient C_d is set to 1.0.
+The discharge coefficient $C_d$ is set to 1.0.

-The positions of the targets relative to the flame (x, r) are defined by user input or random sampling.
+The target positions (x, y, z) are converted to distances relative to the flame (x, r) and are defined by user input or random sampling.
 Users assign a number of targets.
 For each target, the user may assign a position deterministically or may use a probability distribution to be randomly sampled to assign the positions.
-Currently users may select a normal or uniform distribution as described in Section 5.1).
+Currently users may select a normal or uniform distribution as described in Section 5.1.

-2.5.2 Explosion (deflagration or detonation) overpressure
+2.5.2 Explosion (Deflagration or Detonation) Overpressure

-HyRAM V1.0 requires user input for the overpressure consequences (for either confined or unconfined situations).
+HyRAM V1.1 requires user input for the overpressure consequences (for either confined or unconfined situations).
 Users must input the peak overpressure and impulse (e.g., from calculations using computational simulation, first-order models, or engineering assumptions) for the five release sizes.
 Users should note that ignition of unconfined hydrogen is unlikely to generate significant overpressures due to buoyancy of hydrogen.
 For overpressures in enclosures/with confinement, these may be calculated using the overpressure model in HyRAM physics mode (see Section 4.3.3).
 Subsequent versions of HyRAM will hook the overpressure model into QRA mode.

-2.6 Harm and loss models
+2.6 Harm and Loss Models

 Probit models are used to establish the probability of injury or fatality for a given exposure.
-The probit model is a linear combination of predictors that model the inverse cumulative distribution function associated with the normal distribution3.
-The probability of a fatality is given by Equation 13, which evaluates the normal cumulative distribution function, Φ , at the value established by the probit model (Y); this is accomplished using the Math.NET numerics package (Section 5).
+The probit model is a linear combination of predictors that model the inverse cumulative distribution function associated with the normal distribution.
+The probability of a fatality is given by Equation 13, which evaluates the normal cumulative distribution function, $\Phi$ , at the value established by the probit model (Y); this is accomplished using the Math.NET numerics package (Section 5).
 Different probit models for thermal and overpressure effects are discussed in the following subsections.

-3Today, probit model are associated with the standard normal distribution, with mean $\mu = 0$ and standard deviation $\sigma = 1$.
+&lt;sup>3Today, probit model are associated with the standard normal distribution, with mean $\mu = 0$ and standard deviation $\sigma = 1$ .
 Some older probit models were developed using $\mu = 5$ to avoid negative values.
 We use $\mu = 5$ to be consistent with the published fatality probit models.